 - slow healing

 - mood changes

-If you have type 1 diabetes, you will need to inject or infuse insulin.
+If you have type 1 diabetes, you’ll need insulin infusions or injections.
 You may also need to take other medications.
-There’s no cure for type 1 diabetes.

 Treatment for type 2 diabetes includes medications that help your body make more insulin or use insulin better.
-You may also need to take insulin.
+You may need to take insulin, too.

-You may be able to control type 2 diabetes with a strict diet and regular exercise, alone.
-However, diabetes is a progressive disease, and you may need to take medications and insulin later in life.
+You may also be able to manage type 2 diabetes with a strict diet, regular exercise, and no medications at all.
+However, diabetes is a progressive disease, and you may require medications later in life.